BAEKJungHo/BAEKJungHo.github.io/_wiki/theory/theory-overengineering.md

 ## You Arent Gonna Need It

-> Yagni: Always implement things when you actually need them, never when you just foresee that you may need them.
+> Always implement things when you actually need them, never when you just foresee that you may need them.

 ### From: MartinFowler